VeruGHub/easyclimate/README.md

 <br>

-Obtaining a (multi-layer) raster with daily climatic values for an area:
+To obtain a (multi-layer) raster of daily climatic values for an area:

 ``` r
 library(terra)